Skip Navigation

 Medical Student Research Mentorship Program

-The Department of Physical Medicine and Rehabilitation at Carolinas Rehabilitation invites motivated 3rd and 4th year medical students to participate and experience its virtual medical student research mentorship program.
-Student Mentees in this program will be paired with residents and faculty mentors to collaborate on a case report that will be presented at the Association of Academic Physiatrist (AAP) Annual Meeting.
-Regular virtual sessions are scheduled to impart knowledge on how to write case reports for submission to national conference.
+The Department of Physical Medicine and Rehabilitation at Carolinas Medical Center/Carolinas Rehabilitation invites motivated 3rd and 4th year medical students to participate and experience our virtual medical student research mentorship program (MSRMP).
+Student Mentees in this program will be paired with residents and faculty mentors to collaborate on a case report that will be submitted for poster presentation at the Association of Academic Physiatrist (AAP) Annual Meeting.
+RRegular virtual sessions are scheduled to impart knowledge and experience on how to write-up an abstract of a case report and following acceptance from the AAP, and put together the poster presentation to be presented at the meeting.
 The program will not lead to course credit, but a certificate of completion will be given.

 Requirements: